cp3402-students/project-2025-tr1-jcua-team1/documentation/site.md

 3. **Apply CSS Variables**: Use theme color variables like `--color-primary` or `--color-accent`

 This enhanced color selection is available in various sections including:
-- Homepage Settings (Hero Background, Text Colors)
+- Homepage Settings (Hero Background, Text Colors).
-- Page Settings (Content Background, Text, Link Colors)
+- Page Settings (Content Background, Text, Link Colors).
-- Header and Footer Settings
+- Header and Footer Settings.

 To use the enhanced color selection:
 1. Click on a color setting field